garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 shoulder that responsibility.

 I've spent a day at home with Gwen before, but
-Grace was only a 20 minute
+Grace was only a 20-minute
 drive away and she was going to be home in time for dinner at the latest.
 Even on these days at home, I still feel pretty reliant on
 Grace for help with the little things.
-She makes sure Gwen is off to a good start in the morning, takes inventory on the milk situation, and provides a real break when she arrives home.
+She makes sure Gwen is off to a good start in the morning, takes inventory of the milk situation, and provides a real break when she arrives home.
 And nighttime is a whole separate beast.
 Grace typically goes into Gwen's room to